AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeTypeLibType/README.md

 AttributeTypeLibType Class
 ==========================
-AutomationML 2.1 APIThis Class is a wrapper for the CAEX element 'AttributeTypeLib' which is a container for a hierarchy of AttributeType elements.
+This Class is a wrapper for the CAEX element 'AttributeTypeLib' which is a container for a hierarchy of AttributeType elements.
 CAEX supports multiple AttributeType libraries associated to a CAEXFile ([CAEXFileType][1]).

 Inheritance Hierarchy